-Decision: Based on information gathered from analysis of the AC 2020-2021 data, faculty will implement the following changes in AC 2021-2022 to drive the cycle of improvement.
-In AC 2021-2022, faculty will focus on evaluation of practice in the field internship as crucial to student competency.
-In the fall of 2021, faculty will provide an overview of evaluation to students and field instructors during the field orientation.
-These changes will improve the student's ability to understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities, thereby continuing to push the cycle of improvement forward.
+Decision: Based on the analysis of the AC 2021-22 results, faculty will implement the following changes in AC 2022-23 to drive the cycle of improvement.
+In AC 2022-23, faculty will focus on evaluation of practice in the field internship as crucial to student competency.
+In the fall of 2022, faculty will provide an overview of evaluation to students and field instructors during the field orientation.
+These changes will improve the students' ability to understand that evaluation is an ongoing component of the dynamic and interactive process of social work practice with, and on behalf of, diverse individuals, families, groups, organizations and communities, thereby continuing to push the cycle of improvement forward.